 To plan the Pack Meeting use a copy of my Cub Scout Pack Yearly Plan Outline (Generic).
 (44KB)

 and always get your parents to fill out the Parent Interest Sheet so you can know the special interests and hobbies that can give your Den and Pack that extra spark.
 (27KB)

 While planning an outing have your parents sign permission slips so you are prepared for an emergency.

 To get the most out of your Planning in your Den and Pack you should have your Committee Meeting after your Roundtable night so you can get the latest information from your District Executive on events that are planned in your District and Council.

 Also, you will get the extra Roundtable Resources that are found in the RT Commissioners Guide book for each month.
-If you haven't visited the Roundtable section of this web site you might want to check out the issues of the CubRoundtable Newsletter that you could have access to by attending YOUR Roundtable.
-Your RT Commissioner will get the access # each month from me to pass on to you.
+If you haven't visited the Roundtable section of this web site you might want to check out the back issues of the CubRoundtable Newsletter.

 As a leader you need to check out the Training section of this web site to see what Training you need to take and in what order to get the most out of the training.